Trump elevates Brennan in proxy fight over Mueller probe

 Brennan, like other former Obama administration officials, has been a prominent face on MSNBC since leaving office.
 Bolton is a former Fox News contributor.

 Miller and Lemire reported from New York.
-Associated Press writers Deb Reichmann and Jill Colvin contributed to this report.
+Associated Press writers Deb Riechmann and Jill Colvin contributed to this report.